 - We will contact the receiving school's SENCO and ensure they know about any special arrangements or support that need to be made for your child. - We will make sure that all records about your child are passed on as soon as possible.
-Some children may benefit from having an 'Inclusion Passport'; this gives a summary of the type of support given, the effectiveness of the strategies used, a child's strengths and needs; this may form part of the records and will aid transition.
+Some children may benefit from having an 'Chronology of Support and Intervention'; this gives a summary of the type of support given, the effectiveness of the strategies used, a child's strengths and needs; this may form part of the records and will aid transition.